Do you love playing video games? Do you enjoy making money?

 Another avenue is through journalism.
-Most video game journalists earn around $26,000 per year, making it one of the lowest-income opportunities on this list.
+Most video game journalists earn around $26,000 annually, making it one of the lowest-income opportunities on this list.

-To get started as a journalist, you'll most likely need at least a bachelor's degree in journalism and some journalistic experience (like the school paper and/or an internship).
-Speaking of internships, an unpaid internship is a great way to get your foot in the door as a game journalist!
+To start as a journalist, you'll need a bachelor's degree and some journalistic experience (like a school paper or an internship).
+An unpaid internship is a great way to get your foot in the door as a video game journalist.